As a new #Hack1000Miles year gets underway, let’s take a moment to celebrate some of the stand-out stories of 2024.

 “The vets didn’t think he’d survive, but he did.
 It took a lot of work,” says Sadie.

-Once he had recovered, she decided to re-start the challenge, this time taking part alongside Tessa Lewis, who had just moved her horse Peaches to the same livery yard.
+Once he had recovered, she decided to re-start the challenge, alongside Tessa Lewis, who had just moved her horse Peaches to the same livery yard.

 “We really went for it, and spent lots of hours riding together.
 We became really good friends,” says Sadie.

 Tessa completed the 1,000 miles first, with Sadie finishing it the following month.
-They decided to band together and give it another go when Tessa found out that her cancer, which had been in remission, had come back.
+They decided to give it another go when Tessa found out that her cancer, which had been in remission, had come back.
 The doctors gave her a year.

 “There was nothing anyone could do.
 She’d asked me before if I’d have Peaches if she left him to me in her will, and I said yes.
-She passed away last August.”
+She passed away in August.”

-“The universe knew Tessa was going to go and Kite would go, and put me and Peaches together.
+“The universe knew Tessa and Kite were going to go, and put me and Peaches together.
 I was so grateful to have Peaches, as I’m sure Tessa’s grateful for me taking him rather than her family having to put him up for sale.”

 ‘Our rides are never boring’